-This portfolio is based on the well known Permanent Portfolio concept first introduced by Harry Browne back in the 1980’s, however the main cash component has been removed and invested in Peer to Peer lending instead of short term T-bills because for the last 10 years, they have paid very little return.
+This Euro Permanent Portfolio is based on the well known Permanent Portfolio concept first introduced by Harry Browne back in the 1980’s, however the main cash component has been removed and invested in Peer to Peer lending instead of short term T-bills because for the last 10 years, they have paid very little return.
 The portfolio is re-balanced at the end of each year and that is really all the maintenance it needs.

 € – Euro Permanent Portfolio Returns